bcbio/bcbio-nextgen/docs/contents/configuration.rst

 - ``demultiplexed`` If set to True, each file will be treated as a cell or well and not a collection of cells.
 Use this if your data has already been broken up into cells or wells.
-- ``quantify_genome_alignments`` If set to True, run Salmon quantification using the genome alignments from STAR, when available.
-If STAR alignments are not available, use Salmon's SA mode with decoys.

 smallRNA sequencing
 ===================